DhirManish/Upgrad_Backend_Repo/README.md

 # Project Title

 Movies API serves backend services to manage movies, shows, artists and booking tickets.
-It has been built on Spring platform using spring-boot framework.
+It has been built on Spring platform using spring-boot framework...

 ## Getting Started